orbific/OralHistoryGenerator/DIARY.md

 # Journal

+# 2024-11-28
+* Love seeing this text - it's amazing that something as coherent is produced by a model
+* BUT - inconsistencies in the chapter headings.
+* It loves nicknames appearing in the character names.

 # 2024-11-27
 * 0.5 hours
 * Had a look through the sample novel, and posted it to github.